kausi3422/SitefinityWebApp-for-DotNet-Framework/README.md

 Adding Sitefinity nuget packages can take an ave of 12 minutes and still will build fine after failing to add 1 or 2 dependencies because of timeout issues.

-The official website lists how to set this up.
+The official website explains how to set this up.

 https://www.progress.com/documentation/sitefinity-cms/install-sitefinity#configure-sitefinity-nuget-repository